mschauer/nonparbayes/README.md

 # Nonparametric Bayes and Fourier methods in Julia

-Tour through non-parametric Bayesian regression in Fourier domain using Julia
+Interactive tour through non-parametric Bayesian regression in Fourier domain using Julia

 ## Open notebook on Binder